Posted on: Monday November 1, 2021

 But some things from the old ‘Grasslands Gallery’ didn’t need changing, only a facelift.
 The pronghorn diorama at the gallery’s entrance remains as awesome and as valuable an educational tool as it did when it opened over 50 years ago in the summer of 1970, when it caught the eye of our first official visitors, Prince Philip and Queen Elizabeth:

 The Prince asked a good question – pronghorn were frequently seen in the province prior to 1880, but are now only rare visitors wandering from North Dakota or perhaps Saskatchewan.
-But this is just one of hundreds of good questions that the diorama can illicit and help answer.
+But this is just one of hundreds of good questions that the diorama can elicit and help answer.

 The diorama was designed, its backdrop painted, and installation overseen by renowned Manitoba artist Clarence Tillenius.
 He began planning in August 1968 and completed it, along with the bison diorama (much longer in production, from 1963), in June of 1970.
 As has remained the tradition for our dioramas to ensure authenticity, Tillenius visited the site that is portrayed, driving with other Museum personnel north of the U.S. border “to a point south of Waskada from where I [Tillenius] painted a study of the west end of the Turtle Mountains [sic] which appear in the background landscape.”
 (From a June 12 1970 letter to Dr. F.A.L.
 Matheson, then-president of the Museum.)